levy5674/dummy-logger/README.md

 ## Don't use this!

-I'm just messing around with end points for a JSON logging service, actual storage is garbage -- no effort towards throughput or guaranteed delivery of messages.
+I am just messing around with end points for a JSON logging service, actual storage is garbage -- no effort towards throughput or guaranteed delivery of messages.

 ## Usage (but don't do it)